SimoRihani/PFA-Qucit/README.md

 # Qucit-App ![Platforms](https://img.shields.io/badge/platform-ios%20%7C%20android-lightgrey.svg)

-App is a cross-platform mobile application, developed by 6 computer science students from ENSEIRB-MATMECA, a French Engineering School in Bordeaux.
+App is a cross-platform mobile application, developed by 6 computer science students from [ENSEIRB-MATMECA][], a French Engineering School in Bordeaux.

 The purpose of App is redirecting users in the transportation failure on the Bordeaux-Metropole network.
-Its has been developed for a start-up incubated in the Aquitaine Regional Incubator called Qucit.
+Its has been developed for a start-up incubated in the Aquitaine Regional Incubator called [Qucit][].

-App is available for all platforms supported by the Apache Cordova framework but actually only tested on iOS and Android.
+App is available for all platforms supported by the [Apache Cordova][] framework but actually only tested on iOS and Android.

-The client side is developed with Polymer and Material Design Google frameworks, and the back-end with Python throught Flask and Pandas framworks.
+The client side is developed with [Polymer][] and [Material Design][] Google frameworks, and the back-end with Python throught [Flask][] and [Pandas][] frameworks.

 ##Installation